alicanuzumcu/Yarn-Pompom-and-Spool-Archieve-Management-System-/README.md

 The system is built using **PyQt5** for the GUI and connects to a SQL database for storing and managing records.

 ### Video Demonstration
+Click to the video below to see on YouTube.
 [![Yarn Pompom and Bobbin Archive Management System](https://img.youtube.com/vi/6lHP5wYNVy0/0.jpg)](https://youtu.be/6lHP5wYNVy0)